jesmannstl/zap2xml_dispatcharr_plugin/README.md

-Download the Zip file and either place in the Dispatcharr Plugins folder or go to the Plugins page in Dispatcharr and Import Plugin
+Download the Zip file and either place in the Dispatcharr Plugins folder or go to the Plugins page in Dispatcharr and Import Plugin.

+Download channels.db and update in your Dispatcharr /data/plugins/zap2xml folder when available for updated channels

 ### **Usage**

 **Lineup IDs:** Add one or multiple lineupId's (comma separated)